dvn/dvn-sourceforge2github/readme.md

 ## Set up authors file

-FIXME: make this into a file
+FIXME: explain how to make this into a file with `author-file-setup`

 FIXME: this `svn log` output is misleading and doesn't include all the authors: http://irclog.perlgeek.de/crimsonfu/2012-12-14#i_6244399